tobi-wan-kenobi/bumblebee-status/docs/modules.rst

     * python-dateutil

 Parameters:
-    * cpu.lat : Latitude of your location
+    * sun.lat : Latitude of your location
-    * cpu.lon : Longitude of your location
+    * sun.lon : Longitude of your location

 (if none of those are set, location is determined automatically via location APIs)